cncf/toc/reviews/2021-openservicemesh-annual.md

 We continue to grow the community with providing our [Contributor Ladder](https://github.com/openservicemesh/osm/blob/main/CONTRIBUTOR_LADDER.md) to make is easy and clear to newcomers how to contribute and grow in status with the project.

+There are currently over 100K+ pulls of the OSM controller image on [Docker Hub](https://hub.docker.com/r/openservicemesh/osm-controller), and community feedback has been positive for two CNCF sessions on [Securing your workload communications with OSM](https://www.youtube.com/watch?v=llC9gLznJX4) and [Simplifying service mesh operations with OSM](https://www.youtube.com/watch?v=fb80WmVVzH8).

 ## Project Performance

 > How has the project performed against its goals since the last review?
 (We won't penalize you if your goals changed for good reasons.)